On a class of thin obstacle-type problems for the bi-Laplacian operator: Almgren's blow-up solutions

 \section{Almgren's blow-up solutions}

 We recall that, in view of the local character of the analysis we employed, the conclusions of the previous section continue to hold for (sufficiently small) balls centered at $(x_0, 0)$, for any $x_0 \in B'_1$.
-Without loss of generality, throughout this section we continue to assume that $x_0 = 0$.
+Throughout this section, we continue to assume $x_0 = 0$ and $b\leq 0$.

 Let $h$ be given as in \eqref{h-def} and, for $X \in B_1^+$, define the Almgren's rescalings

 In the following we always assume that $r$ is sufficiently small, so that if $u$ and $v$ are not identically zero, then $h(r) > 0$ (see \Cref{H>0}).